 CBD oil used in the treatment of insomnia is known to have a paradoxical effect, a phenomenon encountered in many botanical medicine treatments.
 At low doses, CBD oil has the capacity to be alerting, however at moderately higher doses CBD is reported to have positive effects on sleep and sleep latency.

-Numerous observational studies and anecdotal examples report the success of CBD in alleviating insomnia.
+Numerous observational studies and anecdotal examples report the success of CBD hemp oil in alleviating insomnia.
 However, gold-standard trials are very much needed to achieve greater confidence in these results.

 With any substance that alters physiology, be it a pharmaceutical or botanical-based medicine, there is always a possibility of adverse effects or interactions with other drugs.
 In relation to CBD, adverse effects are usually mild and include drowsiness, diarrhoea and reduced appetite.